 Wayne County Fair History

 The original 18 plus acres on Jackson Street, at that time on the southern outskirts of the village of Palmyra, was leased to hold the annual fair.
-In 1863, The Palmyra Union Agricultural Society purchased it for $6,000.
+In 1863, The Union Agricultural Society at Palmyra purchased it for $6,000.
 Today’s assessed value of the property is over $1,000,000.

 As other “Fairs” of the time and area came and went, the “Palmyra Fair” flourished, adding new buildings from profits year to year.
 The Fair Building, known today as Floral Hall, was erected in 1856 and still is used today; many repairs & modifications have been made over the years, but Floral Hall is the only building still remaining since that time.
 1875 fair records show a plus balance of $211.93.